 The Future of Your Top Performers

-utilizing what the marketplace, particularly your customers, are telling you about their challenges and what they'd like to see from your solution
+Utilize what the marketplace, particularly your customers, are telling you about their challenges and what they'd like to see from your solution

 Your top performers want to know how the company is going to help them win more than they did last year.
-If I'm a rep, and I can't sit in there and see that message clearly, you're going to lose me.
+If I'm a rep, and I can't sit in your SKO presentation and hear that message loud and clear, you're going to lose me.
 That's a dangerous thing, especially in a job seekers market like what we've been seeing in the past year.
-It's critical that sales leaders communicate that they understand what reps and managers face daily and how you're working to enable them to be more successful.
+It's critical that sales leaders communicate that they understand what reps and managers face daily and how they plan to enable them to be more successful.

 Purpose: What is the mission of this company?
 Purpose answers the “WHAT” question.
 What is the purpose of our team?
 Every team is driven by something.
 Hopefully this is something your top performers have heard before, but it's important to demonstrate how what you're doing next aligns with this purpose.

 Passion: Passion answers the “WHY” question.
 Why do I believe in the purpose?
 Passion is the evidence of purpose.
 When you demonstrate that you are personally invested in your team's success, you have a much better chance of motivating them and getting buy-in.

 Vision: What does the purpose look like in the future?
 Vision answers the “WHERE” question.
 Where will this purpose lead me in the future?
 Is it worth the journey?
 Just as you ask your sellers to provide customers with a vision, you need to sell them on working for your organization.

 Remember the rule of three when it comes to your team:

-Someone will quit,
+Someone will quit

-Someone will have to be fired
+Someone will have to be let go

 Someone will surprise you